Siphion/node-red-cluster/examples/README.md

 # Deployment Examples

-This directory contains example configurations for deploying Node-RED with Valkey storage in production environments.
+This directory contains example configurations for deploying Node-RED with node-red-cluster storage in production environments.

 ## Architecture Overview

 All examples use the **Admin + Worker pattern** recommended for production:

 - **Admin Node**: Single instance with persistent storage for Projects (Git repositories)
-- **Worker Nodes**: Horizontally scalable instances that load flows from Redis
+- **Worker Nodes**: Horizontally scalable instances that load flows from Redis/Valkey

 ## Files

 ### Docker Compose

 - **`docker-compose.yml`**: Complete stack with admin, workers, and Valkey
+- **`Dockerfile`**: Custom Node-RED image with node-red-cluster pre-installed
+- **`settings-admin.js`**: Settings for admin node
+- **`settings-worker.js`**: Settings for worker nodes

 ### Kubernetes